alabsi91/reanimated-color-picker/docusaurus/docs/Usage.md

 # Usage

-- You can add, remove, rearrange or style the color picker's built-in components.
+- You can add, remove, rearrange, or style the built-in components of the color picker.

-- Check out the working examples: [Examples](./Examples)
+- Please take a look at the functioning examples: [Examples](./Examples)

 ```jsx
 import React, { useState } from 'react';